Sbcoit/forked-ai-agent-education-platform/docs/API_Reference.md

 # 4. Interact with personas
 response = client.chat_with_orchestrator(
-    scenario_id, 1, scene_id, "@wanjohi What are the main challenges?"
+    scenario_id, 1, scene_id, "@john_smith What are the main challenges?"
 )

 print(response['message'])